 The application process has 4 steps (see steps 1, 2, 3 and 4 below) – please carefully read the instructions on this page before submitting your application.

 Should you have any enquiries please contact us at email@example.com (please write “Application Enquiry” in the subject header).

-- The deadline for applying for September 2021 entry to the CDT is now closed.
+- The application process for September 2021 entry to the CDT is now closed.
 Recruitment for 2022 entry will commence in the new year.

 Funding and eligibility

 Funding is available to cover tuition fees for UK Home applicants and a stipend at the Research Council rate (£15,840 for Session 2022/23).
 To be classed as a Home applicant, candidates must meet the following criteria:

 • Be a UK National (meeting residency requirements), or